Last updated on March 19th, 2019

 However, lifestyle clauses are generally not enforceable if they are highly frivolous.
 For example, a lifestyle clause that imposes a weight restriction on the other spouse will likely not be enforceable.

 In order to be enforceable, life style clauses must be both meaningful and serious to the other spouse.
 For example, a lifestyle clause that specifies what religion your child will be raised as will likely be enforceable.

-Can Child Support be included in a Virginia Prenuptial Agreement?
+Can We Include Child Support in Our Virginia Prenuptial Agreement?

 Will a Court Enforce a Virginia Prenuptial Agreement?